BobTheDeleter/RCC-KSP/README.md

 - Navigate to `localhost:8085/telemachus/rcc-ksp/public/index.html`

 ## Why though?
 When I saw the Telemachus mod, I could see there was a lot you could do with it, and indeed it comes with many GUIs which have their own styles and features.
-I simply want to create my own, with a different style (closer to something you'd find on [r/unixporn](https://www.reddit.com/r/unixporn/)) and a few unique features that wouldn't really make sense in the other GUIs, such as a mission outline board, camera feed and potentially other modules which, while not neccesarily helpful in-game, do create a more fun roleplay experience.
+I simply want to create my own, with a different style (closer to something you'd find on [r/unixporn](https://www.reddit.com/r/unixporn/)) and a few unique features that wouldn't really make sense in the other GUIs, such as a mission outline board, camera feed and potentially other modules which, while not neccesarily helpful in-game, are fun to look at/use.